abheda30/Streamlit/README.md

 ```
 npm install -g heroku
 ```
 * Create a new app on Heroku using the following commands.
-In my case, I called the app `uncc-test-streamlit`
+In my case, I called the app `uncc-va-project`
 ```
 heroku login
 heroku create uncc-va-project